vLeov/php-chess/docs/game.md

 )
 ```

-Starts a chess game in Stockfish mode and plays `1.e4` without any help from grandmasters.
+The `players.json` file, which is an optional parameter, is to be generated with the command line tools available in the [Chess Data](https://github.com/chesslablab/chess-data) repository.
+The chess game can be started in Stockfish mode without any help from grandmasters.

 ```php
 use Chess\Game;